alan-turing-institute/ModMon/docs/README.md

 ## ModMon and Reproducibility

 Before your model/code is added to the ModMon system it will be run through checks to ensure it is compatible.
 This also includes a reprooducibility check on previously calculated metrics from a known dataset.
-If ModMon is unable to setup your code environment and reproduce identical metrics values the checks will fail.
+If ModMon is unable to setup your code environment and reproduce identical metric values the checks will fail.
 Reproducibility is another core value of DECOVID and it is our intention that all models added to the ModMon system should be known entities proven to produce expected results.
 Reproducibility checks are performed with the [repro-catalogue package](https://github.com/alan-turing-institute/repro-catalogue).

 ## Performance Reports and Feedback

+The results (metric values) of all model runs on each different dataset are stored in the ModMon database.
+Building off the [descriptive stats work](../../analysis/plotting) for DECOVID, ModMon uses the database and [unitreport](https://github.com/annahadji/unitreport) to automatically generate formatted reports showing how the performance of each model has changed with subsequent runs.
+These can be used by analysts to quickly determine whether a model is giving questionable results and needs to be investigated in more detail.

+If an analysis team intervenes and improves their model it can be resubmitted to ModMon with a new version number.
+In this way ModMon keeps a version history of each model group, and can optionally monitor either only the latest version of each model or all versions of each model.

 ## Data Source